kshi4234/pairwise-argument-ranking/README.md

 I have not uploaded the dataset to this repository, although I might at some later point.

-To run main.py, run the following in terminal:
+~~To run main.py, run the following in terminal:

 	python main.py [-do_train] [-do_eval]
 	-do_train enables training
-	-do_eval enables evaluation
+	-do_eval enables evaluation~~

 To run proto_main.py, run the following ***twice*** in terminal:

 	python proto_main.py

 First execution runs training and the second execution runs evaluation.

+###UPDATE

+main.py has now been updated to match proto_main.py after confirmation that proto_main.py functions as desired.
+To run main.py, please follow the same instructions given to run proto_main.py.

 ***IMPORTANT***